-A Chassis Intrusion header is located at JL1 on the motherboard.
-Attach an appropriate cable from the chassis to inform you of a chassis intrusion when the chassis is opened.
+A Chassis Intrusion header is located at JL1.
+Attach the appropriate cable from the chassis to inform you of a chassis intrusion when the chassis is opened.

 Chassis Intrusion Pin Definitions (JL1)

 Pin# Definition

 1 Intrusion Input

 2 Ground

 - A. Backpanel USB 0-1

 - B. Front Panel USB 2-3

 - C. Front Panel USB 4

 - D. Chassis Intrusion